+position.
 We are undergoing career development and evaluation, positioning personnel optimally so that: both employees and the organization can achieve maximum performance; highly fair, transparent evaluation can be carried out; and compensation in line with such evaluation can be provided.
-Utilizing the target management sheet set up every half year supervisors and employees.

-provided.
 Utilizing the target management sheet set up every half year, supervisors and employees compare targets set and results achieved in a one-on-one meeting.
 Further, target management is tied to performance evaluation, and in evaluating achievements, results of the evaluation are also provided as feedback.
-Also, with self-assessment, individuals are free to include their ambition regarding future transfers and career aspirations, thereby allowing for each employee to be heard and for coordination in positioning personnel optimally as much as possible for the organization as a whole.
+Also, with self-assessment, individuals are free to include their ambition regarding future transfers and career aspirations, thereby allowing for each employee to be heard and for coordination in positioning